Kermit Berg Studio

 In September 1998 Cindy Bordeau Fine Art, Chicago, premiered, the portfolio "Eight Minutes to Loop", 14 Chicago-based digital prints, in a solo show.

 In 2000 the artist’s new work was exhibited by Belloc Lowndes Fine Art at Art Chicago.
-A solo show took place at the Cliffdwellers Arts Club, Chicago and the artist received private commissions in Paris &, Cologne.
-He also participated in the documentation project Chicago in the Year 2000.
-(CITY 2000) archived at the University of Illinois, Chicago.
+A solo show took place at the Cliffdwellers Arts Club, Chicago

 2000-2004 Berg published a suite of 12 prints titled "Glass", and was represented at International Expositions in New York, Chicago, San Francisco, Toronto, Palm Beach & London by Belloc Lowndes Fine Art.
-Works were reproduced by UNESCO charity projects in 2004 and 2005.
-The artist was nominated for the Tiffany Award in 2005 based on his "Apparition" and "Subterrain" portfolios.

 In 2007, Berg exhibited in three solo venues: The Ephraim-Palais of the City Museum of Berlin (Stiftung Stadtmuseum Berlin), the New York Transit Museum, and at Flatfile Galleries in Chicago.